Comparison list of mild hybrid cars with dimensions and boot space

 Range of a mild hybrid car.The range of a mild hybrid car is similar to that of a non-hybrid car and dependent on the fuel tank for the combustion engine.
 It may be somewhat larger since this system improves the efficiency of the set.

-Unlike a plug-in hybrid vehicle PHEV (electric range of about 40-50 km) and a hybrid vehicle HEV (electric range of about 2-3 km), a vehicle with mild hybridization MHEV does not have an electric engine capable of moving the car alone.
+Unlike a plug-in hybrid vehicle PHEV (electric range of about 50 km) and a hybrid vehicle HEV (electric range of a few km), a vehicle with mild hybridization MHEV does not have an electric engine capable of moving the car alone.